dmatsukevich/wavemeter/README.md

 # wavemeter
-A web interface for [Toptica / HiFinesse / Angstrom](https://www.highfinesse.com/en/wavelengthmeter/index.html
+A web interface for [Toptica / HighFinesse / Angstrom](https://www.highfinesse.com/en/wavelengthmeter/index.html
 ) wavemeter with a fiber switch option.

 Uses Python2 under Windows.
 The program starts a simple python web server at the port 8000 to monitor wavelength of the lasers via a web browser.